szager-chromium/rr/Usage.md

 ## Other command line options

-Run `rr -h` or `rr --help` to see the most up-to-date list.
+Run `rr -H` or `rr --help` to see the most up-to-date list.
 The options below are most useful for rr users, as opposed to developers of rr.

 General options:
-* `-v, --verbose`: log messages that may not be urgently critical to the user.
+* `-V, --verbose`: log messages that may not be urgently critical to the user.
-* `-m, --mark-stdio`: write "current event number" before every stdio output line (see `rr replay -g` below).
+* `-M, --mark-stdio`: write "current event number" before every stdio output line (see `rr replay -g` below).

 Recorder parameters:
 * `-c, --num-cpu-ticks=<NUM>`: maximum number of 'CPU ticks' (currently retired conditional branches) to allow a task to run before interrupting it.